MohammedSameh/price-predictor/readme.md

 uvicorn main:app --host 0.0.0.0 --port 8000 --reload
 Note: Replace 8000 with your desired port number if needed.

+## Request

-### The API provides a POST endpoint at /predict for making predictions.
+The API provides a POST endpoint at /predict for making predictions.
 You can use tools like Postman or curl to send requests with JSON data representing phone specifications according to the schema defined in the PhoneData class within main.py.

 ### Example Request: